-A The Explain Plan is available only for the Oracle 10g and 11g platforms.
+⚠ The Explain Plan is available only for the Oracle 10g and 11g platforms.

-Hover the mouse over the VST diagram to see the Explain Plan icon [W], and then click it to view the Explain Plan Overlay.
+Hover the mouse over the VST diagram to see the Explain Plan icon [], and then click it to view the Explain Plan Overlay.
+Click the Explain Plan icon again to hide the overlay.